carolrs/news-article/README.md

 # Acknowledgements

-This project was created following the ReactJs News App using the New York Times Articles API tutorial on YouTube(https://www.youtube.com/watch?v=m2aYEl14ekY).
+This project was initially created by following the tutorial "ReactJs News App using the New York Times Articles API" on YouTube(https://www.youtube.com/watch?v=m2aYEl14ekY).
+I have extended the project by adding new features and customizing the CSS.